ServiceNow

 Create a Validio Channel for ServiceNow

-Namespace: Select where the channel and its rules will be created.
+2. Select the Namespace where the channel will be created.

 Get the Channel ID